svitkin/leaflet-timeline-slider/README.md

 - Leafelt 1.4.0
 - jQuery 3.3.1
 - Tested with Mozilla Firefox and Google Chrome
-- Compatible with Microsoft Edge, Mozilla Firefox, and Google Chrome
+- Compatible with Mozilla Firefox and Google Chrome

 ### Instructions for Use
 After loading leaflet css, leaflet js and jQuery in your HTML, include the downloaded js file from this repository: